-Our ITC 100 Ceramic Coating is an ultra-high-temperature coating applied to ceramic wool (fibre/ blanket/ kaowool), and refractory bricks & castables to protect them from flux, abrasion, direct flames, and oxidization, and to increase efficiency by up to 40%.
+Our ITC 100 HT Ceramic Coating is an ultra-high temperature coating applied to ceramic wool (fiber/ blanket/ kaowool), refractory bricks, & castables to protect them from flux, abrasion, direct flames, and oxidization.
+It also increases efficiency by up to 40%.
 Rated to 5000 °F, which is nearly double the theoretical combustion temperature limit an atmospheric propane forge.

-(Metaphorically: ITC 100 does to a propane forge what a turbocharger does to a diesel motor - it's like free power and efficiency.)
+(Metaphorically ITC 100 does to a propane forge what a turbocharger does to a diesel motor - it's like free power and efficiency.)

-Health benefit of ITC 100:
+Health Benefit of ITC 100:

 2. Mist lightly with water first.
-Penetration is best when surfaces are first very lightly misted with water, this helps the ITC to 'wick' deeper into the wool, brick, or castable.
+Penetration is best when surfaces are first very lightly misted with water.
+This helps the ITC to 'wick' deeper into the wool, brick, or castable.

 3. Use a cut-off paintbrush.
 The consistency is more similar to runny toothpaste than paint.
-It can be poured with a small garden 'watering-can' type device in open horizontal applications, but otherwise is best applied using a paintbrush with bristles cut short to make them stiff.
+It can be poured with a small 'watering-can' type device in open horizontal applications.
+Otherwise, its best applied using a paintbrush with bristles cut short to make them stiff.
 (It can also be sprayed with an air gun in larger applications).

 4. Rigidize the wool first.
 Applying ITC 100 to a Ceramic Wool Blanket?
 Try rigidizing the wool first.
-We sell small bottles of rigidizer solution for this purpose.
+We sell small bottles of Rigidizer solution for this purpose.
 (It makes it less like painting cotton balls).

 5. If damaged, simply re-apply as a patch.
-If the ITC coated surface becomes damaged, another 'patch' coating can simply be applied, as needed.
+If the ITC coated surface becomes damaged, another 'patch' coating can simply be applied as needed.